aregtech/areg-sdk/README.md

 scope.my_app.ignore_this_group_* = NOTSET ;        # disables logs for a certain scope group in my_app
 ```

-Please refer to the [AREG Engine Logging System](https://github.com/aregtech/areg-sdk/wiki/05.-AREG-Engine-Logging-System) Wiki page for detailed instructions on compiling applications with enabled or disabled logging, starting and stopping logs during runtime, creating and using logging scopes, and configuring the `log.init` file.
+Please refer to the [AREG Logging System](https://github.com/aregtech/areg-sdk/wiki/05.-AREG-Logging-System) Wiki page for detailed instructions on compiling applications with enabled or disabled logging, starting and stopping logs during runtime, creating and using logging scopes, and configuring the `log.init` file.

 > 💡 By default, the `router.init` and `log.init` files are located in the `config` subfolder of the binaries.<br/>
 > 💡 To enable logging for all applications, use `scope.*  = DEBUG | SCOPE ;`.<br/>